What Clients Really Need from AV Partners (But Rarely Say)

 5. “Tell me the truth early.”

 No one likes surprises on show day.
-And yet, I’ve seen too many suppliers stay quiet until something becomes a problem, then scramble to fix it under pressure.
+And yet, all too often we've seen suppliers stay quiet until something becomes a problem, then scramble to fix it under pressure.

 If you’re looking for a video team that’s as emotionally intelligent as it is technically brilliant, you’re in the right place.
 Contact us here about your next project.